-St Lucian restaurants are naturally geared up for the year-round tourism that the island receives, and in particular there’s a strong American influence, being relatively close by and receiving a large portion of holiday makers from the USA.
-Local food is more likely to be found in huts and vans and at the side of the road which must be checked out along with the main restaurants!
-St Lucian food is lightly spiced and often accompanied by lentils or sweet potatoes.
-Roti is a popular dish as well: curried chicken, pork or lamb wrapped up in a flatbread to resemble a tasty square parcel.
+That American influence features a lot in the restaurant choices, but among these you’ll find plenty of local cuisines to try.
+Local food is more likely to be found in small restaurants, huts and vans and at the side of the road which must be checked out along with the main restaurants!
+The food in St Lucia is lightly spiced and often accompanied by lentils or sweet potatoes.
+Roti is a popular dish: curried chicken, pork or lamb wrapped up in a flatbread to resemble a tasty square parcel.
+A great street snack!

-Big Chef: For The Best Steak
+Big Chef: Best for Steak

-Being close to both Argentina and America, St Lucia has some absolutely fantastic beef to offer.
-The best place of all to experience it, and so far in my life the most delicious steak that I have found on the planet is at Big Chef.
+Being close(er) to both Argentina and America, St Lucia has some absolutely fantastic beef to offer.
+The best restaurant in North St Lucia for steak, and honestly the best steak I have ever had in my entire life is at Big Chef.

 Eugenie’s: For the Local Food

-Elena’s: For Authentic Italian
+Elena’s: Best For Authentic Italian

 Italian might seem like an odd choice when you’re in the Caribbean but hey, this Italian owned restaurant has their tables packed every night so they must be doing something right.
-And since when is pizza not a great idea?
+And since when is pizza on holiday not a great idea?
 The restaurant is in Rodney Bay and is a good spot for casual dining and they have a lovely deck right on the water where you can stare out at the moored yachts or observe the open kitchen and pizza oven.

-Rituals Diner: For The Burgers
+Rituals Diner: Best For Burgers

 That tasty beef also features in the ground steak patties at Rituals, located at the Baywalk mall at Gros Islet.
 A good one to have in mind for days when you fancy something simple; Q and I come here after hiking up Pigeon Island… there’s some very welcome air conditioning too!

-Rituals Sushi: For Indulgent Japanese
+Rituals Sushi: Best For Japanese

 The Side of The Road: For The Coconuts

-You don’t get experiences like this at your all-inclusive.
+You don’t get experiences like this at your all-inclusive!